-Klete Keller is a well-known competitive swimmer from the past.
+Klete Keller is a well-known competitive swimmer in the past.
 Klete Keller won gold medals in the 400-meter freestyle and 4200-meter freestyle relay at the Summer Olympics in 2000, 2004, and 2008.
 Similarly, from 2004 to 2007, he attended the University of Michigan in Ann Arbor and studied under Bob Bowman and former head coach Jon Urbanchek.

 Childhood and Early Years